 Water sedge is grazed by many animals including cattle, sheep, horses and waterfowl.
 Animals choose Water Sedge... more

 Western Chokecherry is a shrub or small tree commonly used for farmstead and field windbreaks.

 It produces white flowers in the spring and edible dark purple fruit that matures between September and October.
 Its cherries are great for making for making jams and... more

 Western Mountain Ash is a popular ornamental tree native to the western part of North America.
 Its attractive, white clusters of flowers bloom in early summer, making way for red, yellow or orange fruit in the fall.
 If the fruit doesn't catch your eye, Western... more

 |Western Sand Cherry|

 Western Sand Cherry is known for its unique, leathery grey-green foliage and beautiful white blossoms.
-This makes it popular as an ornamental shrub in parks and front yards.
-However, both you and the wildlife will love its edible small dark red to purple... more
+It is a popular ornamental shrub in parks and front yards.
+Both you and the wildlife will love its edible small dark red to purple cherries.

 Like the Common Snowberry, the Western Snowberry is a small shrub with pink flowers useful for feeding livestock and preventing erosion.
 Unlike the common species, however, the Western Snowberry is much more suited to wet conditions, capable of persevering through... more